Hills: Knock Hill (364m), Saline Hill (359m), Easter Cairn (355m)

-These two hills are prominent landmarks in West Fife and eastern Clackmannanshire and as such provide extensive views of the lower lying countryside.
-Knock Hill is slightly higher at 364m but has been spoilt by the construction of a number of communications masts.
-Saline Hill is 359m and is the site of a hill fort at its eastern end.
+These hills are prominent landmarks in West Fife and Eastern Clackmannanshire and as such provide extensive views of the lower lying countryside.
+As the 3rd, 4th and 6th highest hills in Fife, Knock Hill, Saline Hill and Easter Cairn (a hillfort site) make up some of the highest ground of the Kingdom.
+Knock Hill is the highest at 364m but has been spoilt by the construction of a number of communications masts.
+The hills are all outliers of Dumglow in the Cleish Hills.

-Saline Hill and Knock Hill
+Saline Hill (Mid Cairn) and Easter Cairn

 Distance: 8.8 km / 5.5 miles

 Terrain: farm tracks, rough off path (boggy in places)

 Start / finish: Steelend (parking at the Miners Welfare Institute or Community Centre)